DeanLight/spannerlib/README.md

 <!-- /code_chunk_output -->

 The spanner workbench is an interpreter and a REPL system for spanner-like languages.
-Our goal in developing the spanner workbench are two fold
+Our goal in developing the spanner workbench is twofold:

 * First and foremost, to allow students learning about spanner languages an easy to use system to play around with the languages.
 * A later goal is to provide a easily modifiable framework that allows researchers to easily test and deploy new algorithms and optimizations to spanner languages.